Table of Contents

 - HCV antibody and nucleic acid tests

 If you have HIV, it is important that you be tested for HCV.
-The standard HCV test is one that looks for antibodies to HCV in your blood.
-If your HCV antibody test is positive, your body has been infected with HCV at some point in time.
-However, this antibody test can not tell whether you were infected in the past and got rid of the virus, or if you are currently infected.
+The standard HCV test looks for antibodies to HCV in your blood.
+If your HCV antibody test is positive, your body may have been infected with HCV at some point in time.
+However, this antibody test cannot tell whether you were infected in the past and got rid of the virus, or if you are currently infected.

-If your HCV antibody test is positive, you may also get a test for HCV RNA (the actual genetic material of the hepatitis C virus) called a nucleic acid test (NAT).
-If your NAT is positive, you are most likely currently infected with HCV.
-If your NAT is negative (no HCV RNA in your blood), then you were infected in the past and are not now currently infected.
+If your HCV antibody test is positive, you may also get a nucleic acid test (NAT), which tests for the actual genetic material of the hepatitis C virus, also called the HCV RNA.
+If your NAT is positive, you are currently infected with HCV.
+If your NAT is negative (no HCV RNA in your blood), then you were infected in the past and your body got rid of the virus on its own or the antibody test was incorrect (a false positive).

 - Liver enzyme (or liver function) tests